expo/fyi/expo-updates-config.md

 You are here because we detected a mismatch between the values set in the `Expo.plist`/`AndroidManifest.xml` and the values set in the [app.json/app.config.js](https://docs.expo.dev/versions/v42.0.0/config/app/#updates) or with command line flags.

-This suggests you are publishing to a different build that you intend!
+This suggests you are publishing to a different build than you intend!

 To fix the warnings you should decide which values are correct and sync them.